M-O-Marmalade/Flourish/README.md

 ...and it's ready to use!
 (The installation files can now be deleted)

 ## TO_DO
-- Implement tension in strums (logarithmic distribution of notes)
+- Improve tension in strums (logarithmic distribution of notes)
-- Add ability to strum to/from the first/last note in the line interchangeably
-- Add quantization/snap functionality